Virulence factor: Exotoxins

-Exotoxins are actively secreted by some bacteria and have a wide range of effects including inhibition of certain biochemical pathways in the host.
+Some bacteria secrete exotoxins, which have a wide range of effects, including inhibiting certain biochemical pathways in the host.
 The two most potent known exotoxins are the tetanus toxin (tetanospasmin) secreted by Clostridium tetani and the botulinum toxin secreted by Clostridium botulinum.
-Exotoxins are also produced by a range of other bacteria including Escherichia coli; Vibrio cholerae (causative agent of cholera); Clostridium perfringens (common causative agent of food poisoning as well as gas gangrene) and Clostridium difficile (causative agent of pseudomembranous colitis).
+Exotoxins are also produced by a range of other bacteria including Escherichia coli; Vibrio cholerae (causative agent of cholera); Clostridium perfringens (common causative agent of food poisoning as well as gas gangrene) and Clostridioides difficile (causative agent of pseudomembranous colitis).
 A potent three-protein virulence factor produced by Bacillus anthracis, called anthrax toxin, plays a key role in anthrax pathogenesis.
-Exotoxins are extremely immunogenic meaning that they trigger the humoral response (antibodies target the toxin).
+Exotoxins are extremely immunogenic and trigger the humoral response (antibodies target the toxin).

 Exotoxins are also produced by some fungi as a competitive resource.
-The toxins, named mycotoxins, deter other organisms from consuming the food colonised by the fungi.
+The toxins, named mycotoxins, deter other organisms from consuming the food the fungi colonise.
 As with bacterial toxins, there is a wide array of fungal toxins.
 Arguably one of the more dangerous mycotoxins is aflatoxin produced by certain species of the genus Aspergillus (notably A. flavus).
 If ingested repeatedly, this toxin can cause serious liver damage.

 Examples

 Examples of virulence factors for Staphylococcus aureus are hyaluronidase, protease, coagulase, lipases, deoxyribonucleases and enterotoxins.
 Examples for Streptococcus pyogenes are M protein, lipoteichoic acid, hyaluronic acid capsule, destructive enzymes (including streptokinase, streptodornase, and hyaluronidase), and exotoxins (including streptolysin).
 Examples for Listeria monocytogenes include internalin A, internalin B, listeriolysin O, and actA, all of which are used to help colonize the host.
 Examples for Yersinia pestis are an altered form of lipopolysaccharide, type three secretion system, and YopE and YopJ pathogenicity.
 The cytolytic peptide Candidalysin is produced during hyphal formation by Candida albicans; it is an example of a virulence factor from a fungus.
 Other virulence factors include factors required for biofilm formation (e.g. sortases) and integrins (e.g. beta-1 and 3).

+In enteric pathogens such as Salmonella and E. coli, the membrane protein IgaA regulates the Rcs phosphorelay system, which modulates virulence factors including capsule synthesis, biofilm formation, and motility.